Posted on 2 Comments

 Q: Will students have to use a hot soldering iron?

-A: Neither “Electronics with Brian” or “Coding the Arduino with Brian” contain any soldering projects.
-There will be a separate soldering project in 2024, but that will be scheduled separately.
+A: Neither “Electronics with Brian”, “Coding MicroPython with Brian”, or “Coding the Arduino with Brian” contain any soldering projects.
+Any soldering projects will be scheduled separately.

 Q: What is the starting age for Brian’s classes?